mattermost/docs/source/administration/devops-command-center.rst

 **Browsing related channels**

-Incident members see a link to the incident channel at the bottom of the incident details.
+Incident participants see a link to the incident channel at the bottom of the incident details.
 Clicking the channel name navigates to the incident channel.
-This section is not displayed when the active user is not an incident member.
+This section is not displayed when the active user is not an incident participant.

 Exporting channels
 ^^^^^^^^^^^^^^^^^